All Products

 In middleware or service mesh scenarios, the images of sidecar containers injected by third-party components may fail to pass signature verification.
 To resolve this issue, kritis-validation-hook allows you to configure a signature verification whitelist.
 After you configure a signature verification whitelist, kritis-validation-hook verifies only the signatures of images that are not included in the whitelist.
 The signatures of images that are included in the whitelist are not verified.

 You can configure a signature verification whitelist by defining the admissionallowlists.kritis.grafeas.io resource.
-The resource is defined in the following custom resource definition (CRD):
+In this example, the following resources are defined:

 apiVersion: kritis.grafeas.io/v1beta1 # This is the default value.
 Do not change the value.